pierre-rouleau/pel/doc/pel-manual.rst

     access to a large set of key bindings and second-level key prefixes.
   -  **F12** is a mode-sensitive key prefix with quick access bindings for the current major mode.
-  - The `which-key`_ package is used and activated by default, allowing you to see what's available easily.
+  - The `which-key`_ package is used and activated by default (through ``pel-use-which-key`` set to **t**), allowing you to see the available commands after a key prefix easily.

-- `PEL convenience features`_ include the key-bindings under **F6**,
+- `PEL convenience features`_ include:

-  **F11** and **F12** function keys.
+  - The key-bindings under **F6**,     **F11** and **F12** function keys.
-  It also includes a set of small Emacs Lisp files that implement a set of convenience features that deal with several aspects of Emacs like windows and frame, scrolling control,  buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...
+  - A set of small Emacs Lisp files that implement PEL's features that deal with several aspects of Emacs like windows and frame, scrolling control,  buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...

     - Note that these files can be used as *mostly* independent Emacs Lisp *libraries* if you prefer to use a specific PEL features without PEL's key bindings.

 - Several `PDF Document Tables`_ that describe the key bindings for specific topics.